 “Almost every single park-and-ride I see from Everett to here is fully packed, and maybe light rail might help with part of that problem,” said Danielle Priore, as she waited for the 550 bus to Seattle Monday.

 The Overlake Transit Center Park-and-Ride in Redmond is already closed.
-Sound Transit blocked off those spots on May 1.
+Sound Transit blocked off those spots May 1.
 That lot won't reopen for six years.

 Less than a mile away, crews started knocking down a cluster of commercial buildings at the site of the planned Overlake Village light rail station Monday.